-Would you like to take a closer look at your Rotator cuff ?
+Would like to take a closer look to your Rotator cuff ?
 Just click on the link to watch a video of how your rotator cuff muscles work!

 Shoulder blade is the powerhouse for your shoulder.
 Faulty posture, any strength or flexibility imbalance in the rotator cuff will lead to a movement deficit, therefore, can cause pain on the top, in the front or in the back of your shoulder.